 Simple Marijuana Possession

-Simple marijuana possession offenses fall under a variety of federal and state statutes including drug possession and possession with intent, for example.
+Simple marijuana possession offenses fall under a variety of federal and state statutes, including drug possession and possession with intent, for example.
 Marijuana possession is criminalized by virtue of its listing in “schedules” created at both the state and federal levels.
-Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
+Both federal and Florida law include heavy fines and severe criminal penalties, including possible mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, simple marijuana possession offenses by both federal and state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as an invaluable asset to his clients.

 To arrange for a free and confidential consultation with respect to any federal or state simple marijuana possession offense, contact us at 305-330-1774.
 For complete details about Mr. Petruzzi’s background, expertise and experience, click here.

 Federal simple marijuana possession offenses are investigated and prosecuted by various agencies, including the FBI, DEA and the Department of Justice.
 Some common federal statutes criminalizing simple marijuana possession include:

 21 USC Sec.
 844 –

 (a) Unlawful acts; penalties